The best way to clean and sanitize your stainless brewing equipment

 In order to deep clean your vessel we couldn’t make a better recommendation than John Palmer already has in his book How to Brew.
 In his book John states the following:

-A typical chemical cleaning cycle for fermenters involves first a pre-rinse cycle followed by an alkaline clean using caustic or a cleaner like PBW (Powdered Brewers Wash) which is added at recommended concentration, heated to about 75C/175F and circulated out the bottom of the fermenter and back up into the fermenter through the CIP inserted in one of the lid ports for about 30-60 minutes.
-This is followed by a rinse, then a 30 minute acid wash (phosphoric or nitric acid are most commonly used but a 10% citric acid solution at 75C/175F circulated in the same manner as the alkaline wash works pretty well and is easier to use) followed by a rinse.
+A typical chemical cleaning cycle for fermenters involves first a pre-rinse cycle followed by an alkaline clean using caustic or a cleaner like PBW (Powdered Brewers Wash) which is added at recommended concentration, heated to 65C/150F and circulated out the bottom of the fermenter and back up into the fermenter through the CIP inserted in one of the lid ports for about 30-60 minutes (ensure PBW is dissolved before turning pump on or it might damage the pump).
+This is followed by a rinse, then a 30 minute acid wash (phosphoric or nitric acid are most commonly used but a 10% citric acid solution at 65C/150F circulated in the same manner as the alkaline wash works pretty well and is easier to use) followed by a rinse.
 Safety note: chemicals should always be used according to manufacturers instructions.

 For keeping your equipment clean, we strongly recommend cleaning immediately after brewing (or with the fermenter, as soon as you transfer beer out) as residue will be much easier to remove before it dries.
 Use a soft cloth or plastic scrub pad that is recommended for stainless steel and don’t use steel wool to scrub the pot as this will scratch the mirror polish finish (although 100% copper scrub brush such as made by Chore Boy is very helpful to clean scorched or caramelized sugar off the heating element).
 It is also recommended to disassemble the valves when cleaning and wipe out any visible sediment (heat from the boil will take care of the rest), and take care not to stretch the silicone lid or valve gaskets as they may deform.